bbc/psammead/packages/components/psammead-leading-story-promo/README.md

 ## Usage

 The typical usage of this component is as described below.
-An image sits on the right side of the promo with info elements on the left.
+For LTR services an image sits on the right side of the promo with info elements on the left, while for RTL services an image sits on the left side of the promo with info elements on the right.

 ```jsx
 import LeadingStoryPromo from '@bbc/psammead-leading-story-promo';